 Zones of Regulation

 Research ( Click here to read an article ) shows that daily reflection and gratitude has a positive impact on mental health, sleep, physical health, reduces pain, reduces stress and anxiety, improves relationships and builds emotional resilience!
-In Willow and Beech classes, the children will spend the final 5-10 minutes of each day reflecting on what they are grateful for and display this on Gratitude displays.
-In Oak Class the children will have a more personalised approach and each have a special Gratitude Journal.
+In all classes, the children will spend the a few moments during the busy day to reflect on what and who they are grateful for.

 The Daily Dash

 During our morning exercise session, the children have the opportunity to talk with adults and their friends.
 This opportunity to express any worries, allows children to start their day feeling listened to and problems can start to be resolved.
-Equally, children may share an idea or opinion, which can be discussed in our House Team meetings.
+Equally, children may share ideas or opinions, which can be discussed in our House Team meetings.